New faces behind the bench and in the front office won’t relieve the pressure on this franchise that was once blessed with such promise.

 Mike Colligan is an NHL analyst at Forbes SportsMoney and The Hockey Writers.
+You can read all of his work at ColliganHockey.com.
 Email: MJColligan@gmail.com

 Recent Articles by Mike

 Playoff hockey is a chess match.
 Each team enters a series with a specific gameplan in mind.

 Tomorrow we’ll look at strategic adjustments Mike Johnston and the Pittsburgh Penguins have made to grab an early road victory from the New York Rangers.
 Today, let’s empty the notebook. […]

 How much do players get paid in the playoffs?